Privacy policy and legal comments

 D-96103 Hallstadt

-Geschäftsführer Kilian Stürmer
+Managing Director Kilian Stürmer

-Telefon: +49 (0) 951 96 555 - 0
+Phone: +49 (0) 951 96 555 - 0

-Contact details of the data protection officer
+3. Contact details of the data protection officer

-The data protection officer of the controller can be reached at: datenschutz(at)stuermer-maschinen.de .
-Any data subject may contact our data protection officer directly at any time with any questions or suggestions regarding data protection.
+datenschutz@stuermer-maschinen.de .
+Any data subject can contact our data protection officer directly at any time with any questions or suggestions regarding data protection.

-Purposes of the processing
+4. Purpose of the processing

-"Microsoft Teams" is a service of Microsoft Corporation.
+"Microsoft Teams" is a service of Microsoft Corporation:

 Microsoft Ireland Operations Limited